 Once detox is completed, the active treatment phase of recovery begins.
 During this phase, there will be a multi-pronged treatment approach that offers a comprehensive menu of therapeutic activities to help make constructive behavioral changes.
 These therapies can be accessed in either an outpatient program, allowing you to reside at home while going through the program, or an inpatient program, which involves a period of living at the treatment center.

+Going through a medical detox and rehab program will launch recovery, but not sustain sobriety on its own.
 Following treatment, ongoing weekly therapy sessions and involvement in a local recovery support group can help sustain recovery long-term.
+By accessing continuing care services, the individual in early recovery will be provided with important sources of support.
+These include:

 Capo By the Sea Provides Effective Treatment for Alcohol Use Disorder